 Follow local veterinary colleges and veterinary practices on social media

 Many training providers and veterinary practices will post their latest vacancies for student veterinary nurses on their social media pages, so it’s worth following those pages to ensure you are the first to see any new opportunities.
-Follow The College of Animal Welfare on Facebook
+You can follow us on social media here:

 Check out your local veterinary practices’ websites

 Many practices have their own vacancy page or further information about placement opportunities on their website, which can help you learn more about what they’re looking for.
 This way, you’ll also read more about who the practice is and what they do.
 Find a veterinary practice near you